frpunlocking-com/realme-bootloader-unlock-toolkit/README.md

 translates to: "Application unsuccessful; cannot reapply within 30 days."

-Resolution: change HeyTap account or make new one.
+Resolution: change the HeyTap account or make a new one.

 ### Code 200